 like a felt: When moistened it would likely collapse under the action

 of surface tension like a fluff of cotton.
-However, this would not mean that the delicate
+However, this would not mean

 structure must have grown under water.
 The space between the tubes

 could have been filled with a gelatinous substance providing

 stability,* as it is known from various algae and cyanobacteria.
 This